 Once you’ve planned how to manage these relationships it’s time to take action.
 As your project progresses your stakeholders will move around the matrix.
 Through actively reviewing and updating it, you can quickly adapt and respond to your stakeholders to ensure you are managing your relationship with them to gain their support and/or influence in a positive way.

-If you are interested in finding out more about this tool and a range of other techniques to help you as a project manager, visit our online Project Management hub.
-You can also book on to =mc’s upcoming Project Management training in July 2017.
+If you are interested in finding out more about this tool and a range of other techniques to help you as a project manager, visit our Project Management training page.
 Or contact us about our in-house training and consultancy services on project management.

 Need a quick answer to a specific challenge?
 Not sure what you're looking for or haven't time to search?
 Send me a message and we'll get back to you as soon as possible with an answer.